 In 2011, after her best friend died of breast cancer at age 26, Christine and her sister founded the Paint It Pink Gala.
 The annual event raises money for a breast cancer support group in North Carolina and, in just two years, the Paint It Pink Gala has collected more than $43,000.

-Christine lives in Greensboro with her husband.
+Christine lives in Greensboro with her husband and their two children.